teasot/tom2amo/README.md

 In addition, the option to re-add compatibility with Visual Studio will be included.

+Progress:

+AMO to TOM:

+- Currently almost complete - in fact technically complete as far as I am concerned
+- BIDS Compatibility - checking

+TOM to AMO:

+- So far, everything but relationships works as far as I know
+- On hold until I regain time to complete this aspect

 Issues found in Tabular while creating this:

 - In 1103, if a measure "A" and "A]" exist in the same model, and you add "A]" to a perspective, it will not add "A]", and will instead add "A".
 This issue does not exist in 1200.